Ain’t nobody got time for URLs like this:

 There are tons of great URL shorteners out there, each with a wide range of features.
-Here’s a quick overview of ten popular link shorteners.
+Here’s a quick overview of 10 popular link shorteners.

-As shown above, anyone can use the link shortener anonymously to create as many short links as they like.
+As shown above, anyone can use Bitly anonymously to create as many short links as they like.

-Premium and enterprise accounts are available and start from around $500 per month.
-These allow you to create as many short links as you like and access more detailed analytical reports.
+Paid plans are available and start from around $8 per month.
+These allow you to create as many short links as you like and access detailed analytics reports.

 Bitly also integrates with many other services, such as Zapier and TweetDeck.

 Rebrandly is a URL shortener that focuses on helping businesses generate custom URL slugs.

 They help you to set up a new domain to use for short URLs in minutes.
 Alternatively, they can help you to set up your current website domain name to use with your short URLs.